PTE Score Required for Canada PR: PTE Core CLB Mapping

 - Summarize Group Discussion

 The underlying fluency, pronunciation, and written accuracy skills transfer between the two tests.
-The task formats require some specific preparation.
-If you have been preparing for PTE Academic and need to switch to PTE Core, budget 2 to 3 weeks to learn the Core-specific task types and adjust your templates.
+The task formats require specific preparation.
+If you have been preparing for PTE Academic and need to switch to PTE Core, allow time to learn the Core-specific task types and adjust your templates.

 The scoring AI is the same.
 The oral fluency strategies, connected speech techniques, and written accuracy habits that work in PTE Academic work in PTE Core.